 Long term care is expensive.
 In Arizona, the annual median cost of nursing home care is $75,555 for a semi-private room and $93,075 for a private room (Genworth Cost of Care Survey, 2016).
 The very wealthy can afford to self-insure and pay for nursing home care indefinitely.
 The impoverished can easily qualify for the Medicaid program.
 Middle class individuals have enough money to worry about, but not enough to pay for long-term care for an extended period of time, so planning for long term care expenses is essential.

-The team at the Law Office of Chester McLaughlin works with you to develop a personalized long term care plan that considers both legal and financial strategies.
+The team at the Law Offices of Chester B. McLaughlin, P.C. works with you to develop a personalized long term care plan that considers both legal and financial strategies.
 We can help you preserve assets and qualify for government assistance.
 And our staff is able to prepare and process the ALTCS application for you.

 Ways to pay for long term care expenses include: